Being able to massage your own body saves you a lot of money spent on professional masseuses.

 - To add more intensity, stretch your other leg in front of you and cross it over the rolling leg.

-Releasing Calves using a Massage Cane
+Releasing Calves using a Muscle Roller stick

-These are particularly useful for runners.
+These tools are particularly useful for runners.

 Like your calves, your feet also play a key role in the circulation of blood.